-Seriously, life is what happens outside of the office.
+Seriously, life is what happens away from work.

-Find a wind-down procedure that lets you forget about the job either on the way home or right when you get home.
+Find a wind-down procedure that lets you forget about your work either during your commute or right when you get home.
 Winding down allows you to concentrate on your personal life.
 You don’t ever want to take business topics to bed.

 Use low or soft light before sleeping

 Light keeps you awake.
 Once you get tired and want to go to bed, don’t turn on the light, definitely not the computer or TV.
 Don’t turn on the light in the bathroom to brush your teeth.
 Do that before you start to get tired or in the dark.